-COMMISSIONER
+YOUTH COMMISSIONER

-- Foster social harmony and inclusion in Victoria - Promote full participation for multicultural communities - Drive collaboration and relationships
+- Foster social harmony and inclusion in Victoria - Promote full participation for multicultural communities - Elevate the voices of young people

 About the organisation

 The Victorian Multicultural Commission (the Commission) advocates for Victoria's culturally, religiously, and linguistically diverse communities.
 Established in 1983, the Commission provides independent advice to the Victorian Government, shaping policies and services that support multicultural communities.
 Acting as a bridge between government and communities, the Commission fosters social harmony and inclusion, particularly in times of unrest.
 It promotes the cultural, social, and economic benefits of multiculturalism and advocates for systemic change to promote full participation by Victoria's diverse communities.
 The Commission works closely with multicultural organisations, government agencies, and community leaders to build a more inclusive Victoria.